Skip to contents

 • site - The site index (i.e. the index of the demand vector)

 Each row defines a restriction: vehicle type vehicle can not approach site site.
-Defaults to NULL, i.e. no restrictions are enforced.
+Defaults to an empty data.frame(), i.e. no restrictions are enforced.

 Value